 The Puli is perfectly suited to agility.
 He likes to run and jump and play, and he likes to be trusted when he’s off-leash.
 He likes the positive training approach, the one on one time with his human, and he likes the applause from the bystanders when completing a good run at a trial.
 It’s a great activity for the older Puli who may have retired from Conformation, but is still active.
 And it’s good for that youngster who may be waiting to be Specialed when the coat gets longer.
 And of course, it’s perfect as a primary Puli activity.
 (See Puli Puppy Agility article from Puli News.)

-Agility’s popularity is growing rapidly (see Agility Resources on the Web).
+Agility’s popularity is growing rapidly.
 The humans seem to enjoy themselves as much as the dogs, and at trials the competitors warmly root for each other and mean it.
 Yet it’s quite a new sport.
 The idea was spawned in late 1977 while the Crufts Show Committee was looking for a new, entertaining demonstration event to fill the time after Obedience Championships and before Group judging.
 John Varney had the idea of a dog activity based on horse show-jumping; he enlisted Peter Meanwell, a Working Trials competitor and judge, to design the equipment and rules.
 In February, 1978, the Crufts crowd saw the first dog agility demonstration; it was between two teams of four dogs each.
 It was a big success, and by 1980, new Kennel Club regulations were in place and the activity began to spread throughout Europe.

 In the United States, the USDAA (US Dog Agility Association) and NADAC (North American Dog Agility Committee) began to hold trials.
 By 1994, the AKC launched its own dog agility events.